 2. Consider the real cost of technology

-Most other small business owners focus on the cost of purchase.
+Most other small business owners focus on the cost of a purchase.
 There are capital costs such as new hardware (computers, phones, tablets and servers, and software (operational systems, office document processing, accounting program, etc) – all items that you purchase, “touch and fee”, – the items the IRS regards as assets and allows for their value to depreciate.

-But investment does not stop there: in reality, one must also think of TCO (total cost of ownership): hardware and software also need things to get it set up, up and running – and to keep it’s best level performance over time.
-Do not forget about software subscriptions, renewals, internet or phone connections and various service fees.
+But investment does not stop there: in reality, one must also think of TCO (total cost of ownership): hardware and software also need things to get it set up, up and running – and to keep it’s the best level performance over time.
+Do not forget about software subscriptions, renewals, the internet or phone connections and various service fees.
 The TCO is often 3-4 times more what you pay for the hardware in the first place.
 Realizing that may help you be more realistic in your budget expectations.